raja-parikchhit/misc/auto_vuln_remediation/post_pr_analysis.md

 The system has two loops:

-1. **Remediation loop** — detects an issue, creates a fix, validates it, assigns confidence, and creates a PR.
+1. **Remediation loop** — Analyses an issue, creates a fix, validates it, assigns confidence, and creates a PR.
 2. **Learning loop** — revisits the PR after some time, checks what happened, learns from feedback and successful fixes, and optionally repairs technical failures.

 ```mermaid